The High Priestess

 Deepen your meditation and reflective practice.
 The answers you seek are already within you.

-The High Priestess in Love — Reversed
+The High Priestess in Love — Full Meaning

 In love, The High Priestess reversed often appears when someone is intellectualising their feelings rather than feeling them — analysing a relationship to death rather than simply being present within it.
 There may also be a pattern of emotional unavailability dressed up as independence or mystery.
 If you're in a relationship, ask whether genuine intimacy is present or whether both people are orbiting each other at a careful, armoured distance.